aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/markdown-converter/_index.md

 This section provides information on the list of supported Markdown conversions and how to perform them using [ConvertMarkdown()](https://apireference.aspose.com/html/net/aspose.html.converters/converter/methods/convertmarkdown/index) methods.
 All of these methods allow for the basic Markdown to HTML conversion.
 Conversions from Markdown to other formats go through the Markdown to HTML conversion stage.

-Please take a look at the following C# example, which shows Markdown to PNG conversion with [ImageSaveOptions](https://apireference.aspose.com/html/net/aspose.html.saving/imagesaveoptions) specifying:
+Please take a look at the following C# example, which shows Markdown to JPG conversion with [ImageSaveOptions](https://apireference.aspose.com/html/net/aspose.html.saving/imagesaveoptions) specifying:

 {{< highlight java >}}
 using System.IO;